timofeysie/heroes2/README.md

 The component router seems pretty straight forward.
 Now it's on toe http.

+Curratnly at: Setting the route parameters in the list view

 ## <a name="upgrade-to-angular-2-official">Upgrade to Angular 2 Official</a>
-Yesterday avo the officual announcemnt came out amidst a shower of red balloons.
+Yesterday avo the officual announcemnt came out amidst a shower of red balloons that the Angular2 release is now official.
 I checked the [API References](https://angular.io/docs/ts/latest/api/core/testing/index/TestBed-class.html) says this about that:
 `TestBed Class Stability: Experimental` has now been changed to just the work `experimental`.